xuan69/Automate-Winamp/README.md

 # Automate-Winamp
 CLEveR.exe, command line tool to control playback of Winamp

-Back in 2014 I needed to automate Winamp, forward a track every 30 minutes, as it was playing from a playlist of radio streams for example.

-I used a batch file with this command line tool to do it
+Back in 2014 I needed to automate Winamp, forward a track every 30 minutes, as it was playing from a playlist of radio streams, I used a batch file with this command line tool to do it.

-command line eg,
+commandline eg,
 clever next

 ## Download